julai215/itf_manual_testing_final_project_example_and_portofolio/Files/Final Project/README.md

  *  [field Relationship] Verify that a dependent can be added with relationship 'Other'.
  *  [delete] Verify that a dependent entry can be deleted
  *  [field NAME] Verify that a dependent name can be edited
- *  [field Relationship] Verify that a dependent can be added with relationship 'Child'
+ *  [field Relationship] Verify that a dependent can be added with relationship 'Child'